Ana Fernández / SEO

 Content needs visibility.
 And SEO needs content.

-If your content doesn't have structure, depth, or intent, it's not going to rank.
-The same thing happens if the user doesn't answer a real search or can't be found later.
+If your content lacks structure, depth, or intent, it won't rank.
+The same happens if it doesn't answer a real user search or cannot be found later.

-• Write with the search intent in mind, not just the keyword
+• Write thinking about search intent, not just the keyword

-• Use titles, captions, bullets and clear structure
+• Use titles, subtitles, bullets, and a clear structure

 • Optimize metadata (title, description, alt text)

-• Create evergreen content that you can position for months or years
+• Create evergreen content that can rank for months or years

-• Publishing without strategy (because “you have to upload something”)
+• Publishing without a strategy (because "we have to upload something")

-• Thinking only about virality, without thinking about long-term value
+• Focusing only on virality, without thinking about long-term value

-• Don't review metrics (what works, what doesn't, what to convert)
+• Not reviewing metrics (what works, what doesn't, what converts)

-• Don't adapt content to different formats and channels
+• Not adapting content to different formats and channels

-• Forget about SEO and rely only on social networks
+• Forgetting about SEO and relying solely on social media

-But for it to work, it has to be more than just single posts.
-It needs direction, intention, structure and consistency.
+But for it to work, it has to be more than just loose posts.
+It needs direction, intent, structure, and consistency.

-And if you feel like your content isn't doing what it should, maybe it's not because of what you're saying... but because of how, when and for whom you're saying it.
+If you feel your content isn't achieving what it should, maybe it's not because of what you're saying… but because of how, when, and to whom you're saying it.